spdx/spdx-spec/docs/serializations.md

 ## Canonical serialization

-The canonical serialization shall provide a single, deterministic, normalized, and reproducible byte-level representation of the underlying data.
+The canonical serialization shall provide a single, deterministic, normalized, and reproducible representation of the underlying data.
 The semantic content of the canonical serialization shall remain identical to the original data model (e.g., the RDF data), irrespective of the serialization format employed.